 You’ve probably heard of sump pumps before.
 They are often mentioned by people after severe flooding or heavy storms.
 Sump Pumps are a vital part of the basement waterproofing system and in this article, we will explain not only what a sump pump is and how it works? but also answer the most frequently asked questions by our customers.

 What Is A Sump Pump?

-A sump pump is a pump that is used to remove water that accumulates in a water-collecting sump basin and is commonly found in the basement of homes.
+A sump pump is a pump that is used to remove water that accumulates in a water-collecting sump basin.
+They’re commonly found in basements that are below the water table.